Gemini (protocol): History

 The Gemini project was started in June 2019 by Solderpunk.
 Additional work has been done by an informal community of users.
 According to Solderpunk's FAQ, Gemini is not intended to replace Gopher or HTTP, but to co-exist with them.
-Much of the development happened on the Gemini mailing list until the list disappeared end of 2021 due to a hardware issue.
+Much of the development happened on the Gemini mailing list until the list disappeared at the end of 2021 due to a hardware issue.
 The creation of the Usenet newsgroup comp.infosystems.gemini in October 2021 was the first new newsgroup in the Big Eight hierarchy in eight years.

 Design

 The Gemini specification defines both the Gemini protocol and a native file format for that protocol, analogous to HTML for HTTP, known as "gemtext".
 The design is inspired by Gopher, but with modernisation such as mandatory use of Transport Layer Security (TLS) for connections and a hypertext format as native content type.

 The design is deliberately not easily extensible, in order to meet a project goal of simplicity.